Harnessing Home Equity in Oregon: ‘Buy Before You Sell’ With a Bridge Loan

 While bridge loans can be incredibly helpful, it’s important to consider their potential drawbacks before deciding if one is right for you:

-• Additional loan costs: Expect underwriting fees, origination fees, and other charges associated with a bridge loan.
+• Incur additional loan costs: Expect underwriting fees, origination fees, and other charges associated with a bridge loan.

-• Increased financial burden: Juggling payments for two mortgages plus a bridge loan can be financially challenging.
+• Deal with an increased financial burden: Juggling payments for two mortgages plus a bridge loan can be financially challenging.

-• Tougher qualification criteria: Qualifying for a bridge loan can be more difficult than for a traditional mortgage.
+• Face tougher qualification criteria: Qualifying for a bridge loan can be more difficult than for a traditional mortgage.

-• Slower underwriting process: The approval process for a bridge loan might take longer than expected.
+• Prepare for a slower underwriting process: The approval process for a bridge loan might take longer than expected.

-• Equity requirements: Your eligibility depends on the equity in your current home; owing more than 80% of its value could be a disqualifier.
+• Satisfy equity requirements: Your eligibility depends on the equity in your current home.
+Owing more than 80% of its value could be a disqualifier.

-• Higher interest rates: Bridge loans typically have higher interest rates compared to traditional long-term mortgages.
+• Brace for higher interest rates: Bridge loans typically have higher interest rates compared to traditional long-term mortgages.

 It’s crucial to weigh these factors against your financial situation and goals before pursuing a bridge loan.